Code-Institute-Submissions/dhruv2102-MS1/README.md

 The testing scenarios and results were as follows

-1. Testing whether pages loading correctly
+1. Testing whether the pages were loading correctly
-    - To test this all the pages were opened on all web browser
+    - To test this all the pages were opened on different web browsers mentioned above.
     - Result: All the pages loaded correctly

-2. Testing intenal links
+2. Testing all intenal links
     - Tested all the internal links by opening them on all pages
     - Result: ALl the internal links were working properly

 3. Clicking on Logo brings back to home screen
-    - Result: WHen the logo is clicked on, it brings back to the home screen
+    - Result: When the logo is clicked on, it brings back to the home screen

 4. W3C Validator results
-    - All html files were run through the w3c validator and got the same results
+    - All .html files were run through the w3c validator and got the same results
     - ![W3C Results](assets/images/test/w3c_2.JPG)

 5. Jigsaw Validator results